nimaid/LPHK/README.md

   * Auto connect setting
   * Force launchpad model setting
 * Add `@PRESS_COLOR` command to set the active "blinking" color
-* Add partial Pro support (left and bottom rows not enabled)
 * Rework sound module to use the `sounddevice` library
 * Add a `Sound` menu with `Choose default output device...` option
 * Add a command to stop a playing sound... if possible.